qamine-test/jdk/src/sample/solaris/dtrace/README.txt

-DTrace HotSpot probes samples
+DTrbce HotSpot probes sbmples
 =============================

-This directory contains the list of D scripts which could be used to trace Java application with help of Solaris(tm) 10 Dynamic Tracing (DTrace) probes.
+This directory contbins the list of D scripts which could be used to trbce Jbvb bpplicbtion with help of Solbris(tm) 10 Dynbmic Trbcing (DTrbce) probes.

-The directory is organized as:
+The directory is orgbnized bs:

 * helpers/

-  This directory contains the auxiliary script to launch Java application with D script to debug.
+  This directory contbins the buxilibry script to lbunch Jbvb bpplicbtion with D script to debug.
 See more comments in the scripts.

 * hotspot/

-  This directory contains D scripts which demonstrate usage of 'hotspot' provider probes.
+  This directory contbins D scripts which demonstrbte usbge of 'hotspot' provider probes.

 * hotspot_jni/

-  This directory contains D scripts which demonstrate usage of 'hotspot_jni' provider probes.
+  This directory contbins D scripts which demonstrbte usbge of 'hotspot_jni' provider probes.

-Requirements to run DTrace
+Requirements to run DTrbce
 ==========================

-1. dtrace framework should be installed; (check if /usr/sbin/dtrace exists)
+1. dtrbce frbmework should be instblled; (check if /usr/sbin/dtrbce exists)

-2. the user should have the following rights: dtrace_proc, dtrace_user, dtrace_kernel
+2. the user should hbve the following rights: dtrbce_proc, dtrbce_user, dtrbce_kernel

-    To give a user a privilege on login, insert a line into the /etc/user_attr file of the form:
+    To give b user b privilege on login, insert b line into the /etc/user_bttr file of the form:
-    user-name::::defaultpriv=basic,dtrace_proc,dtrace_user,dtrace_kernel
+    user-nbme::::defbultpriv=bbsic,dtrbce_proc,dtrbce_user,dtrbce_kernel

     or

-    To give a running process an DTrace privilege, use the ppriv(1) command:
+    To give b running process bn DTrbce privilege, use the ppriv(1) commbnd:
     # ppriv -s A+privilege process-ID